 ASLA CU Denver is the student chapter of ASLA at the University of Colorado Denver.
 Our mission is to further the profession of landscape architecture through student leadership, education, service, and professional interaction.
 We strive to promote the mission and goals of ASLA and ASLA Colorado.

 WTS Colorado Student Chapter is about bringing people together - all genders and disciplines - to elevate women in leadership and advance transportation equity and innovation.
 WTS Colorado Student Chapter provides opportunities for students to engage with like-minded students and professionals in the transportation field through networking events, participating in mentoring and job shadowing opportunities, and engaging with fellow students in social and service activities.
-This organization is open to all students interested in the transportation field and welcomes students from the University of Colorado Denver and Metro State University, with the goal of reaching out to students at other universities throughout Colorado.
+This organization is open to all students (elementary through grad school), across the entire state of Colorado, interested in the transportation field.
+WTS Colorado Student Chapter welcomes students from the University of Colorado Denver and Auraria Campus, with the goal of reaching out to students at other universities throughout Colorado.
+There are yearly scholarship opportunities available for high school, junior college/trade school, undergraduate, and graduate students on the WTS website.

 President Email: email@example.com